What the First Walmart Looked Like When It Opened in 1962

 Walmart’s grand opening

-At the grand opening, people lined up outside the store to snag great deals on everyday products.
-Walton’s idea of building a discount store in a rural area was a success!
-By the end of the 60s, there was a chain of 18 Walmart stores in Arkansas, Missouri, and Oklahoma.
-When you’re visiting Walmart, make sure you’re polite to employees.
+At the grand opening on July 2, 1962, people lined up outside the store to snag great deals on everyday products.
+Sam Walton’s idea of building a discount store in a rural area was a success!
+By the end of the 1960s, there was a chain of 18 Walmart stores in Arkansas, Missouri and Oklahoma.

 walmart store vintage